Balonissimo/balonissimo.com/_flights/exlusive-for-two.md

 lang: en
 order: 3
 title: Exclusive for two
+image: /media/sunrise.jpg
+summary: 'This flight is even more exclusive, only the two of you and the pilot!'
+prices:
+  - {}
+sidebar:
+  - description: only the two of you and the pilot
     image: /media/romantic.jpg
-summary: >-
-  This flight is even more exclusive, only the two of you and the pilot.
-We take off at sunrise and fly one hour over the city, the fields and the beautifull Alentejo.
 published: true
 ---

 This flight is even more exclusive, only the two of you and the pilot.
 We take off at sunrise and fly one hour over the city, the fields and the beautifull Alentejo.